Quantum Control and General Recursion beyond the Unitary Case: Choice of Coefficients

 with $\alpha,\beta,\gamma,\delta,\epsilon,\eta\in\mathbb{C}$.

-For our results to hold, these coefficients must satisfy a few extra conditions: \begin{itemize} \item Lemma~\ref{lem:prob_distr} gives a property of these coefficients for all transitions from the same configuration: assuming that $\mathscr{E}([S,\ket{\psi}])=\{(\ket{\psi'_i},\nu_i)\}_{i\in I}$, with $\ket{\psi}\neq 0$, the condition states that ``there is exactly one index $i$ such that $\nu_i=1$''.
-With the more general coefficients, this would have to be reformulated as ``$(|\nu_i|^2)_i$ is summable and $\sum_i |\nu_i|^2 =1$''.
+For our results to hold, these coefficients must satisfy a few extra conditions: \begin{itemize} \item Lemma~\ref{lem:prob_distr} gives a property of transitions originating from the same configuration.
+Namely, assuming that $\mathscr{M}([S,\ket{\psi}])=\{(\ket{\psi'_i},\nu_i)\}_{i\in I}$, with $\ket{\psi}\neq 0$, the result states that ``there is exactly one index $i$ such that $\nu_i=1$''.
+With these more general complex coefficients, the statement would have to be reformulated as ``$(|\nu_i|^2)_i$ is summable and $\sum_i |\nu_i|^2 =1$''.
 In order for this new lemma to hold, the coefficients must satisfy: